 How To Embrace The Warm Weather In Rapid City

-The days are getting longer, and the temperatures are rising in Rapid City.
+The days are longer and the temperatures are warmer in Rapid City.
 If you’re planning an upcoming getaway, here's how you can spend multiple days exploring our beautiful city making every moment in the sun a memorable one.

 Warm weather awakens the urge to spend as much time outside as possible.
 If you find yourself with patio fever like the rest of us, here are a few places to soak up the sun, or night sky, in Rapid City.

 Firehouse Brewing Company boasts a great meal and occasional live music on their spacious covered patio.
 This historic building was Rapid City’s original fire station.
 Patio guests can admire colorful murals that nod to our frontline firefighters as well as other original firefighting equipment inside.

 Check out Murphy’s Pub and Grill for a trendy atmosphere and unique twist on pub food.
 At night, relax around a firepit or play patio games under twinkling string lights.

 Thirsty’s Burgers and Beers offers a more laid back, secluded feel with subtle Italy vibes as thick greenery twists and turns to form a canopy.

 Let our local breweries bring the fresh air to you!
 Local breweries like Lost Cabin, Dakota Point, Woodland Republicand Zymurcracy offer a space that blends the best of both worlds.
 Large garage doors allow you to enjoy their different range of beverages with those warm summer breezes.
 Occasionally hosting live music and food trucks, it’s a great place to enjoy a crisp cool drink on a summer day.